Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Summary and Outlook

 \section{Summary and Outlook}

-In this paper, we concisely reviewed the anticipated data analysis challenges for the realistic observation of Taiji, and introduced a new simulation testbed for data analysis, including TDC II, a collection of mock datasets intended to support the research towards addressing these challenges, and an open-source toolkit \texttt{Triangle}.
+, and introduced a new simulation testbed for data analysis, including TDC II, a collection of mock datasets intended to support the research towards addressing these challenges, and an open-source toolkit \texttt{Triangle}.
 Collectively, they will assist in the development of Taiji's data analysis tools in the upcoming stage,

-In the future, the Taiji simulation group will continue enhancing the realism and reliability of mock data by incorporating the dynamics of GRSs, the far-field optics (especially the wavefront errors caused by telescope aberrations and their far-field propagation)~\cite{ttl_model}, the impacts of thermal stability on core metrology systems, the onboard optical delays~\cite{tdi_on_board_delay}, the effects of digitization and downsampling filters~\cite{tdi_filter,tdi_aa_filter}, \emph{etc}, and further integrate the readouts of auxiliary sensors to support the development of more ``end-to-end'' pipelines.
+In the future, the Taiji simulation group will continue enhancing the realism and reliability of mock data by incorporating more physical models for the GRSs, the far-field optics (especially the wavefront errors caused by telescope aberrations and their far-field propagation)~\cite{ttl_model}, the impacts of thermal stability on core metrology systems, the effects of stray lights~\cite{Sasso_2019}, the onboard optical delays~\cite{tdi_on_board_delay}, the effects of digitization and downsampling filters~\cite{tdi_filter,tdi_aa_filter}, \emph{etc}, and further integrate the readouts of auxiliary sensors to support the development of more ``end-to-end'' pipelines.
 Especially, keen attentions will be paid to the models that have been validated via ground-based experiments.
 Besides, the GW source catalogs and waveforms will also be continuously updated, in alignment with the frontier developments in astronomy and cosmology.

 Looking ahead, joint space-based detection with future LISA-Taiji or LISA-Taiji-TianQin networks~\cite{lisa_taiji_network1,lisa_taiji_network2,lisa_taiji_tianqin_network1,lisa_taiji_tianqin_network2} could enhance the detectability of GW signals, hence enabling unprecedented tests of astrophysics, cosmology and fundamental physics.
 Therefore, future TDC should also expand its scope to include other detectors.
 Researchers would have the opportunity to leverage cross-mission data to refine noise calibration and mitigation, improve source localization, and most importantly, perform high-confidence detection of SGWBs.